 Patrons without a Thursday ticket will arrive on Friday 9th Feb and leave before 12pm on Sunday 11th Feb.

 Thursday night is an additional pre-party experience that we’re offering this year.
 You can only purchase a Thursday night Early Bird ticket if you have already purchased a festival ticket.
 There are only a limited amount of Thursday tickets available.

 Party in the Paddock is located 20 minutes outside Launceston CBD & from the Launceston airport , Tasmania.
 Watery Plains Rd, White Hills.

 We offer a bus service leaving from the Launceston CBD area to the festival.
-The bus times and leaving locations will be announced closer to the date of the festival.
+The bus times and leaving locations can be found by following the link below.

 If you are coming from the airport there are no direct buses from the airport to the festival site.
 Your options include: catching a taxi, renting a car or catching the airport shuttle to the CBD where we offer a bus service to the festival.

 If you intend on driving a vehicle (including motorcycles, vans and campervans) to the festival, each car must have a car pass.
 You must purchase these in addition to your ticket.

 If you are bringing a campervan into the event, a reminder that our event has a total fire ban meaning that gas bottles are strictly prohibited.

 Yes, you will be required to purchase a CAR-PASS.
 If you intend to bring your car, motorbike, campervan or any other sort of motor vehicle into the camping area.
 Each person is only permitted to purchase ONE car pass and it will be associated with the name on their ticket.

 Car passes are not included in the festival ticket and must be purchased additionally.